Bong-Sizes-Guide_ea4ec747-b423-4baa-81bc-bdaf246a998c

 Larger bongs—think 12 inches and up—are designed for those who prioritize smoothness and long, drawn-out sessions.
 They excel in a few key areas:

-Better Filtration: More space for percolators and diffusion means fewer impurities in your hit, which some smokers argue creates a "cleaner" high.
+• Better Filtration: More space for percolators and diffusion means fewer impurities in your hit, which some smokers argue creates a "cleaner" experience.

 Potential Drawbacks